Pro Data

 Connect Claude, Cursor, or any MCP client

-A hosted Model Context Protocol server at /api/mcp exposes all nine endpoints as MCP tools, so you can ask questions against the live model right inside your assistant — no install, no glue code.
-Authenticate with an API key — any signed-in account can generate one, and your first 10 tool calls are free.
+A hosted Model Context Protocol server at /api/mcp exposes every endpoint as an MCP tool, so you can ask questions against the live model right inside your assistant: no install, no glue code.
+Authenticate with an API key any signed-in account can generate one, and your first 10 tool calls are free.

 Add it to Claude Code